k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/03_Flows.md

 <td width="100"><img src="/articles/DPM/images/Figure_7b_mark_flow_as_complete_icon.png" alt=""/></td>
 </td>
 <td width="800">
-<p><u>Mark as Complete</u>: Once the Flow configuration is complete, use this icon in order to mark the Flow as <em>Completed</em>.
-No further changes to the Flow are allowed after a Flow was marked as complete, and the Flow is made available to be associated with an Activity in the Activity configuration screens.</p>
+<p><u>Mark as Complete</u>: Once the Flow configuration is completed, use this icon to mark the Flow as Completed.
+No further changes can be made to a flow that is marked as Completed.
+The Flow is now available to  be associated with an Activity in the Activity configuration screens.</p>
 </td>
 </tr>
 <tr>
 <td width="100"><img src="/articles/DPM/images/Figure_7c_duplicate_this_flow.png" alt=""/></td>
 <td width="800">
-<p><u>Duplicate this Flow</u>: this button is used in order to create a new version of the Flow.
-The new version is created in <em>Draft</em> status and allows the user to change the details of the Flow in the new version.</p>
+<p><u>Duplicate this Flow</u>: this icon is used in order to create a new version of the Flow, starting as a clone from a Draft or Completed Flow.
+The new version is created in Draft status and allows the user to change the details of the Flow in the new version.</p>
 </td>
 </tr>
 <tr>
 <td width="100"><img src="/articles/DPM/images/Figure_7d_save_flow_as.png" alt=""/></td>
 <td width="800">
-<p><u>Save Flow As</u>: Use the &ldquo;save as&rdquo; button to create a new Flow in <em>Draft</em> status, that initially has the same details of the original Flow.
-The new Flow that is created as a result is independent from the source Flow.</p>
+<p><u>Save Flow As</u>: Use the “save as” icon to create a new Flow in Draft status, that initially has the same details of the original Flow.
+The new Flow created is independent from the source Flow.</p>
 </td>
 </tr>
 </tbody>